GlideIdentity/glide-magical-auth-quickstart-react/README.md

 ## Server Options

-You can choose between TypeScript or Java backend:
+You can choose between TypeScript, Java, or Go backend:

 ### Option A: TypeScript Server (Default)